Meet the RMIT Distinguished Professors

 Distinguished Professor Charlie Xue is a World Health Organization consultant and chairs the National Chinese Medicine Board of Australia.
 His primary areas of research specialty are evidence-based integrated healthcare for chronic diseases.
 His current focus is on evidence-based integrative healthcare research to assess and correlate the efficacy of key Chinese medicine treatments that have been in practice for over 2000 years, by establishing clinical trials to see whether these practices meet the expected rigorous requirements in the development of any new therapeutics in a modern medical environment.
 One of the herbal medicines under Professor Xue’s research is Panax Ginseng.

-Distinguished Professor Irene Yarovsky holds a position of Leader of the Materials Modelling and Simulation research group at RMIT University.
+Distinguished Professor Irene Yarovsky holds the position of Leader of the Materials Modelling and Simulation research group at RMIT University.
 She concurrently has a Visiting Professor position at the Department of Materials, Imperial College London, UK.
+She was elected Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE) in 2021.
 At present, she is particularly interested in studying the interface between biological systems and nanomaterials as they interact in the living organisms, the environment and novel nano-bio devices for biomedical applications.

 Distinguished Professor Leslie Yeo is a Professor of Chemical Engineering with specific expertise in acoustically and electrokinetically driven microfluidics for engineering and biological applications such as drug delivery and nanomedicine, point-of-care diagnostics, tissue engineering and biosensor technology.
 He is co-author of the book Electrokinetically Driven Microfluidics & Nanofluidics (Cambridge University Press), and the author of over 200 research publications and 25 patent applications.
 Leslie currently serves as the Editor-in-Chief of the American Institute of Physics journal Biomicrofluidics as well as on the editorial boards of Scientific Reports and Interfacial Phenomena & Heat Transfer.